jmedina0126/jmedina0126/README.md

 # Hi there, I'm jmedina0126 👋

 Welcome to my GitHub page!
 I am a self-taught web developer with a deep passion for front-end development and web content creation.
-With 6 months in the tech industry and a background in data analysis, I have a unique blend of analytical skills and creative coding.
+With 6 months in the tech industry as a UX researcher and over a year background in data analysis and website management, I have a unique blend of analytical skills and creative coding.

 ## About Me